 We also deliver the intensive ResetLife program at the TaskForce Youth Hub.
 Find out more below.

 To learn more about our youth outreach program, or to refer yourself or a client, fill out the form below and we’ll get in touch with you.
 Otherwise, email firstname.lastname@example.org, or email email@example.com to find out more about ResetLife.

 If you’re young and unemployed, we have a range of programs that can give you the skills and connections you need to find and keep the jobs you want.

-Intensive support to help people aged 15-24 to find employment.
+A Transition to Work initative, Youth Start delivers intensive support to help people aged 15-24 to find employment.
 You’ll have one-on-one sessions to work out your skills and interests, you’ll complete work readiness training to help you put together resumes and ace job interviews, and you’ll be directly connected with employers.
 Transition to Work is open to people who haven’t completed Year 12 or don’t have a Certificate III qualification, and who aren’t currently on Youth Allowance.
 All young Aboriginal and/or Torres Strait Islander people are eligible, whether or not you have completed Year 12 or have a Certificate III qualification.
 The program can work with you for 18 months, as well as up to six months post-placement support.

 Contact Mary on 0434 055 400 or at firstname.lastname@example.org to find out more.

 Helping young people living in the city of Greater Dandenong complete accredited training and find work in the community sector.
 If you’re under 25 and unemployed, this program will place you with a community organisation in a paid, full-time traineeship, and support you to complete a Certificate IV in Community Services.
 You’ll have one-on-one support from a youth worker to help you address any barriers you face and support you to succeed.
 Click here for more info